ohmp/james-project/src/adr/0031-distributed-mail-queue.md

 ## Consequences

 Distributed mail queue allow a better spreading of Mail processing workload.
-It enables a centralized mailQueue management for all James server.
+It enables a centralized mailQueue management for all James servers.

 Yet some additional work is required to use it as a Mail Exchange scenario.